onsitejs/Awesome-Private-Browsing/README.md

 ### Counter Fingerprinting
 - [Am I Unique](https://amiunique.org/stats): basic information a user's browser configuration and how trackable it is
+- [EFF CoverYourTracks](https://coveryourtracks.eff.org/kcarter?aat=1): EFF project that allows you to understand how easy it is to identify and track your browser
+- [BrowserLeaks](https://browserleaks.com/canvas): gallery of testing tools that show what browser data can be leaked
+- [DeviceInfo](https://www.deviceinfo.me): web browser security testing, privacy testing, and troubleshooting tool.
+- [Privacy Analyzer](https://privacy.net/analyzer/): tool lists information that any website, advertisement, and widget can collect from your web browser

 ## Other Fingerprinting
 - [Jesse Li](https://blog.jse.li/posts/chrome-76-incognito-filesystem-timing/): "Detecting incognito mode in Chrome 76 with a timing attack"